nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Locating employees by keyword: `find`

 As your database gets larger, scrolling and finding a certain employee becomes harder.
 However, ExecutivePro will ease this process through the `find` command.
-By following the format below, ExecutivePro will show a list of all employees in ExecutivePro whose names or departments match the keyword provided.
+This command helps you find employees using their names and/or departments.

 Format: `find [*] KEYWORD [MORE_KEYWORDS]`

+* `find` command finds employees using the keyword you input.
+Those keywords can only be used to find the employee's name or their department.
 * If asterisk (`*`) is inputted, it displays list of employees matching _all_ the given keywords.
 * If asterisk (`*`) is _not_ inputted, it displays list of employees matching _any_ of the given keywords.
-* Even if the keyword just partially matches a part of employees full name, it is considered a match.
+* For name, even if there is a partial match between your keyword and the employees name, that employee will be listed.
-* For finding department, the keyword has to be a full match.
+* For department, there has to be a full match between your keyword and the employee's department.
-* Keyword is to search for the name and department of the employee only, not any other details.

 Examples:
 * `find John Sales` displays list of all employees whose full name contains a 'John' in it, or they are in the 'Sales' department
-* `find * John Sales` displays list of all employees in the 'Sales' department who have a 'John' in their name
+* `find * John Sales` displays list of all employees in the 'Sales' department _and_ who have a 'John' in their name

 Below are the steps to use this command: